-Comment Response Affordable homes needed locally and can appreciate that the G+14 scheme provides more.
-There is certainly a trade-off between height and quantum of affordable housing.
-It is believed that the G+12 proposal achieves a good compromise in terms of it being a good fit for the locality and also delivering 24% affordable homes.
-Affordable homes very important but has to be balanced against the appropriateness of the building form.
-Please see response above.
+Comment Response Affordable homes very important but has to be balanced against the appropriateness of the building form.
+2021 response: Please see response above.
+2023 update: Please see response above.
 Is this the best place for affordable housing?
-This is a highly sustainable location with good access to public transport.
+2021 response: This is a highly sustainable location with good access to public transport.
 There has been a historic problem with delivering affordable homes in this part of the Royal Borough and the 10 new homes to be provided will be high quality and valued by those in need of them.
 This is one of the most expensive areas in the country for private housing both in terms of rental and purchase.
+2023 update: The revised proposal will have a financial contribution associated with it for off-site affordable homes.
 Could there be provision for community space as has been provided at the new development adjacent to the site?
-Aside from the proposed apartments, the clear message we have received is that it is very important to re-provide the retail store at this site which is highly valued locally.
+2021 response: Aside from the proposed apartments, the clear message we have received is that it is very important to re-provide the retail store at this site which is highly valued locally.
+2023 update: The response above remains applicable.
 Parking is particularly difficult in the area and would not want to add increased pressure on on-street parking to the detriment of existing residents.
-This is a car-free proposal and new residents will not be able to apply for parking permits.
+2021 response: This is a car-free proposal and new residents will not be able to apply for parking permits.2023 update: We have explained during community engagement that there will be 12 car parking permits available as this reflects the status quo at the existing site.
 Social infrastructure e.g. health and education are under pressure locally.
 What financial contributions might be forthcoming to help shore up social infrastructure?
-The application will be liable to pay a Community Infrastructure Levy (CIL) charge, in the order of 2.5m to contribute to addressing such concerns.
-This will be a difficult building to construct.
+2021 response: The application will be liable to pay a Community Infrastructure Levy (CIL) charge, in the order of 2.5m to contribute to addressing such concerns.
+2023 update: The reduction in height, scale and number of residential units will mean a reduced CIL charge in the order of £1.9 m.

+Comment Response This will be a difficult building to construct.
 What management plan will be in place to help minimise impacts on local residents?
-A Construction Management Plan will be produced and this will seek to limit and mitigate any construction impacts.
+2021 response: A Construction Management Plan will be produced and this will seek to limit and mitigate any construction impacts.
 This will be the subject of separate consultation with neighbours.
+2023 update: The response above remains applicable.